-Mike Rosenberger, the firm’s Managing Partner, is a trial lawyer who represents clients in complex civil litigation with a focus on commercial litigation, insurance recovery, and major personal injury and property damage claims.
+Mike Rosenberger, is a trial lawyer who represents clients in complex civil litigation with a focus on commercial litigation, insurance recovery, and major personal injury and property damage claims.
 Mike became a lawyer because he is competitive and loves a challenge.
 While that remains true to this day, Mike finds his greatest satisfaction as a lawyer comes from providing clients with the best possible service.

 Prior to joining the firm, Mike honed his trial skills at two other law firms and at the Seattle City Attorney’s Office, where for ten years he was a senior assistant city attorney in the environmental and tort sections.
 After law school, Mike developed an early sense of the arguments that persuade judges and juries when he served as a law clerk to a federal trial court judge, the Hon.
 Rudi M. Brewster, Southern District of California.

 - $6.3 million Contract Claim Defeated in Arbitration – Mike represented a company founded by a high-net-worth individual to manage his investments.
 Years after three former private equity managers were dismissed, they sued and sought damages of $6.3 million based upon alleged breaches of a carry plan and an incentive compensation plan.
 The arbitrators unanimously found in favor of our client and awarded our client its attorneys’ fees and costs.